erjand/technical-interviews/StudyNotes/README.md

 - [ ] Identify and talk about each of the major data structures.
 - [ ] Loosely implement each of the major data structures in your chosen language.
-- [ ] Identify and explain the Big O time and space complexity for each of the major data structures.
+- [ ] Identify and explain the Big O time and space complexity for the important operations of each of the major data structures (access, search, insert, remove).
 - [ ] Choose the correct data structure(s) to use for solving a given problem.
 - [ ] Know what the significant methods and properties for each data structure are, and how to use them (e.g. that a `Queue` will have `.push()`, `.peek()`, and `.pop()`.